Grooming Tips and Tricks For Neurodivergent Dog Guardians

 That way there is less bending, and I'm not overly worried about soaking my clothes.

-My assistant, Lauren, loves to wear her bathing suit for baths for the same reason!
+Some of my clients have worn bathing suit for baths for the same reason!

 Then after we're all dry, I can quickly get in the shower to get the hair off of me and rinse the tub out too.
 Cleaning myself and the bath for future me.